ORGANISATIONAL MEMBERSHIP

 Truth Listening Day – Patterdale, Glover Country

-Our Second Truth Listening Day sold out quickly with over 40 people from around the state attending.
+Our Second Truth Listening Day in December 2023 sold out quickly with over 40 people from around the state attending.

-Pro Vice-Chancellor of Aboriginal Leadership at University of Tasmania – Greg Lehman speaking to different points about the house and Glover’s paintings.
+Our special guest and one of Tasmania’s most well-known art historians, curators, essayists and commentators on Indigenous identity and place, Professor Greg Lehman from the University of Tasmania, spoke about different points regarding Glover’s paintings.
 Particularly those depicting often ‘fantastical’ scenes of Aboriginal people on-country.
 Greg explained how Glover arrived in Trouwunna/lutruwita (Tasmania) at the end of the Frontier Wars, he hadn’t grown up amidst the horrors that colonisation visited upon the original inhabitants of this island.
 His series of paintings is a response to this.
 He understood the profound inhumanity that was going on.
 He disrupted a process that was going on, local artists depicting the state as if it was empty of Aboriginals.
 A visual terra nullius – unoccupied.

 He continued saying in the current day ”we’ve found convenient places to park uncomfortable things in our mind”.
 A very pertinent point, and why such events are so relevant.
 Teaching the true history of our island.